Gordon F. Henderson

 Gordon Fripp Henderson, CC QC (April 17, 1912 – August 17, 1993) was a Canadian intellectual property lawyer who joined the law firm Gowling Lafleur Henderson LLP in 1937, and later became its chairman.
 He was known for his advocacy on intellectual property matters as well as his involvement in intellectual property organizations throughout his career.
 Henderson's contribution to the development of Canadian and international jurisprudence is described as one of the most significant in Canadian legal history.

-Henderson was a philanthropist and civic leader in Ottawa having lent his support to many causes.
-He was the president of the Canadian Bar Association and the chancellor of the University of Ottawa.
-He was instrumental in the foundation of SOCAN as its lawyer and later as chairman.
-For his service he received the 1988 B'nai B'rith Award of Merit and a Companionship within the Order of Canada.
+He was heavily involved in the Intellectual Property Institute of Canada, and founded the Canadian Patent Reporter and Ottawa Cablevision.
+Henderson was the president of the Canadian Bar Association, the chancellor of the University of Ottawa, a co-owner of the Ottawa Rough Riders and several hockey teams, and was instrumental in the foundation of SOCAN as its lawyer and later as chairman.
+He was a philanthropist and civic leader in Ottawa having lent his support to many causes.
+For his decades of service he received the 1988 B'nai B'rith Award of Merit and a Companionship within the Order of Canada.

-Biography

 Personal life and education

 Henderson was born in Ottawa, Ontario, on April 17, 1912.
-His father was defense lawyer Gordon Smith Henderson KC and his mother was Charlotte Stratton.
-Henderson was an only child and grew up in fairy affluent surroundings.
-He was a member of the Henderson family, the grandson of William Henderson and the nephew of Stuart Alexander Henderson, who was described as one of the best criminal lawyers in the country.
+His father was a well known defense lawyer in Ottawa, Gordon Smith Henderson, and his mother was Charlotte Stratton.
+Henderson was an only child and grew up in fairly affluent surroundings.
+His grandfather, William Henderson, came from Scotland, and eventually moved to Victoria to become a provincial Government architect.
+His uncle, Stuart Alexander Henderson, was described as the best criminal lawyer of his time in the country.
 He received a Bachelor of Arts degree from the University of Toronto in 1934 and graduated from Osgoode Hall Law School in 1937.
-In 1942 he married Joan Parkins, and they had three children together: Joanne Nelson, Gordon Henderson, and Robert Henderson.
-He was a part owner of the Ottawa Rough Riders from 1967 to 1969, during which the team won 2 Grey cup championships in 1968 and 1969.
-In 1965 He was elected president of CKOY limited, now CIWW (CityNews Ottawa), and was a part owner in CKOY as well as in Ottawa Cablevision.
-In 1980, Henderson joined the board of directors at Selkirk Communications.
-Henderson passed away on August 17, 1993, in Ottawa.
+In 1942 he married Joan Parkins, and they had three children together: Joanne, Gordon, and Robert.
+Henderson died on August 17, 1993, in Ottawa.